Muosvr/machine-learning-notes/Topics.md

 "reinforcement learning can be so unstable that you need to repeat every run multiple times with different seeds to be confident."

-[Deep Reinforecement Learning Doesn't Work Yet] (https://www.alexirpan.com/2018/02/14/rl-hard.html).
+[Deep Reinforecement Learning Doesn't Work Yet](https://www.alexirpan.com/2018/02/14/rl-hard.html).
 It is very sample inefficient currently